frenchamnesty/note-taker/README.md

-# Note Taker
+# Anon Recommends

-**Note Taker** is a web app that aggregates anonymous user recommendations.
+**Anon Recommends** is a web app that aggregates anonymous user recommendations.
 It allows users to create, edit, and delete notes using a simple JSON API built in Rails.
 [Access my code for that here!](https://github.com/frenchamnesty/notes)

 ![](anon-recs.png)